 Creating an International Will

-According to the International Institute for the Unification of Private Law (UNIDROIT), it is possible to create an international will that is recognized across multiple jurisdiction, although certain requirements must be met, including that:
+According to the International Institute for the Unification of Private Law (UNIDROIT), it is possible to create an international will that is recognized across multiple jurisdictions, although certain requirements must be met, including that:

 If it satisfies the requirements, an international will is considered valid in any jurisdiction that has signed or enacted the Washington Convention, which includes Canada, France, Italy, and the United Kingdom among others.